Use natural light during the day

 - Consider adding skylights.
 Talk to a building contractor about where skylights would make sense in your home.
 Look for ENERGY STAR® certified models.

-North-facing windows admit relatively even, natural light, produce little glare, and almost no unwanted summer heat gain.
+Good to know: North-facing windows admit relatively even, natural light, produce little glare, and almost no unwanted summer heat gain.
 Windows that face east and west provide good daylight penetration in the morning and evening, but may cause glare and let in a lot of heat.